rhodyrstats/intro_r_workshop/lessons/01_basics.md

 3. Create a new project.
 Name it "intro_r_workshop".
 We will use this for the rest of the workshop.

-4. Create a new "R Script"" in the Source Pane, save that file into your newly created project and name it "lesson1.R".
+4. Create a new "R Script" in the Source Pane, save that file into your newly created project and name it "lesson1.R".
 It'll just be a blank text file at this point.

 5. Download the [R code for the workshop](https://raw.githubusercontent.com/rhodyrstats/intro_r_workshop/master/lessons/intro_r_code.R) and save it in the project folder.

 ##Workflow
-Before we jump into details on data in R we need to introduce a few of the basics about working in the console, working via scripts, and workspaces/projects.
+Before we move on, we need to introduce a few of the basics about working in the console, working via scripts, and workspaces/projects.
 We will also start working with some simple, yet important R functions.

 Being thoughtful about workflow from the beginning of a project is something that gets overlooked a lot, but a little up-front effort can provide a big benefit.
 For our purposes we are going to make use of RStudio projects and will script almost everything.
 The console has its utility and we will use it plenty, especially when we are first figuring out how to use commands.
 But beyond that, we will store all of our work in a script.
 The basic workflow I am going to advocate is: